LearnWeb3DAO/What-is-Gas/README.md

 > Gas is the fuel that allows it (Ethereum) to operate, in the same way that a car needs gasoline to run.

-While going through the Freshman track tutorials, you may have noticed that transactions made on the Ethereum network require the users to pay a transaction fees.
+While going through the Freshman track tutorials, you may have noticed that transactions made on the Ethereum network require the users to pay a transaction fee.

 - How is this transaction fee calculated?
 - How much ETH do you need to pay for a transaction?